SpellholdStudios/Rolles/README.md

 	- Added *Continue()* action when appending area bcs files with EXTEND_TOP command.
 	- Fixed corrupted rolles.cre file.
 	- Reorganized components (*DESIGNATED* numbers) and added *LABELS* "*Rolles_Safyer*" and "*Rolles_Bag_of_Holding_in_Irenicus_Dungeon*".
-	- Added `REQUIRE_PREDICATE` process to avoid installing the mod in inaccurate games: as for v5.0.0, Rolles is no more SoA compatible to avoid Necklace of Time Stability may crash game.
+	- Added `REQUIRE_PREDICATE` process to avoid installing the mod in inaccurate games: as for v5.0.0, Rolles is no more SoA compatible to avoid Necklace of Time Stability may crash game. :angel:
 	- Added README command in tp2.
 	- Replaced AUTHOR keyword with SUPPORT.
 	- Added VERSION flag.